domosekai/domosekai.github.io/sstp/index.md

   Authentication with password or certificate

-  Certificate-based authentication requires iOS 12+ and certificates packed in PKCS #12 format (.p12, .pfx).
+  Certificates packed in PKCS #12 format (.p12, .pfx) are required.
+SSTP requires iOS 12+.

 - **IPv6**

-  Support IPv6 network and tunnel (stateless only, DHCPv6 not supported)
+  Support IPv6 network and tunnel (stateless tunnel only, DHCPv6 not supported)

 - **UDP**